Comparing Euler classes: Introduction

 The method of proof we propose is classical and is likely the one envisaged by Morel: we establish this result by the method of the universal example.
 Nevertheless, we felt it useful to provide a complete proof of the above result for at least three other reasons.
-First, as is perhaps evident from the length of this note, a fair amount of effort is required to develop the technology necessary for the proof, and some of the preliminary results proven will be used elsewhere.
+First, as is perhaps evident from the length of this note, a fair amount of effort is required to develop the technology necessary for comparing the various constructions appearing in the definitions of Euler classes; furthermore, some of the results established here will be used elsewhere (e.g., the Blakers-Massey theorem is used in \cite{WickelgrenWilliams}).
 Second, as Morel observes in \cite[Remark 8.15]{MField}, in combination with his $\aone$-homotopy classification of vector bundles and the theory of the Euler class \cite[Theorems 8.1 and 8.14]{MField}, the above result completes the verification of the main conjecture of \cite{BargeMorel}.
-Third, the results of this paper are already used in \cite[Lemma 3.3]{AsokFaselSpheres} and therefore implicitly in \cite{AsokFaselThreefolds}.
-The method of this paper can also be used to give another proof of \cite[Proposition 5.2]{AsokFaselA3minus0} that the two (equivalent) Euler classes defined above are mapped to the top Chern class under the natural map from (twisted) Chow-Witt groups to Chow groups.
+Third, the results of this paper are already used in \cite[Lemma 3.3]{AsokFaselSpheres} and therefore implicitly in \cite{AsokFaselThreefolds} and \cite{AsokFaselA3minus0}.
+Finally, we observe that the Chow-Witt Euler class is much more straightforward to explicitly compute than the obstruction theoretic Euler class.